wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

+= 2.3.1 - =
+- Changed not to retrieve oembed element in the front end to prevent delays in page load.

 = 2.3.0 - 05/01/2014 =
 - Changed to display an error message for tweets of not authorized accounts.
 - Added some more status items in the rate limit status table in the setting page.